 Woman dies after head-on collision on highway west of Montreal

-LACHUTE, Que. — Quebec provincial police say a 51-year-old woman has died after a head-on collision in the town of Lachute, roughly 50 kilometres west of Montreal, early this morning.
+Quebec provincial police say a 51-year-old woman has died after a head-on collision in the town of Lachute, Que., roughly 50 kilometres west of Montreal, early this morning.

-Police spokesperson Frédéric Deshaies says preliminary information suggests a vehicle heading west on Quebec highway 50 entered the oncoming traffic lane and hit the car the woman was driving.
+Police spokesperson Frédéric Deshaies says preliminary information suggests a vehicle heading west on Highway 50 entered the oncoming traffic lane and hit the car the woman was driving.

 She was initially brought to the hospital in critical condition but later died.